ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 <UIView: 0x7fcf29812970; [...]>
 ```

 However, that isn't very exciting, is it?
-If we have a more complex heirarchy then it'll only ever print the parent view.
+If we have a more complex hierarchy then it'll only ever print the parent view.

-We have be able to print the parent view's `description` along with all of its subview's `description`s.
+We have be able to print the parent view's `description` along with all of the subview `description`s.

-### Non-Trivial View Heriarachy
+### Non-Trivial View Hierarchy

 We now need a way of iterating through the subviews of a view and we can do that via the UIView property `subviews`.
 This property returns an array of the immediate subviews for a given view.